Health Partners Health Insurance

 - Silver Hospital.
 With a choice of excess and some exclusions, this policy helps work within your budget and keep your premiums down.
 Plus, any children on your policy do not have an excess.

 - Silver Hospital Plus.
 Top cover that excludes pregnancy and childbirth-related procedures, with a choice of excess to reduce your premiums.
 Plus, you're covered for both emergency and non-emergency ambulance.
+It also restricts hospital psych and excludes surgical weight loss.

 - Gold Hospital.
 The top hospital cover option, it's designed to provide complete peace of mind.
 It covers everything from pregnancy and psychiatric services to dialysis, health management programs and even home sleep studies.